 I hope you have found this post helpful and wish you success with this awesome feature and its dynamic applications.
 I strongly recommend you follow this post with a quick video recap on YouTube via Google’s short video series on RLSAs here.

 Always remember to connect all your remarketing ads with dedicated post-click pages.
 Turn remarketing ad clicks into conversions, create dedicated, fast-loading post-click pages for every offer.
-See how to provide all of your audiences with unique post-click experiences.
+See how to provide all of your audiences with unique post-click landing pages.
 Sign up for an Instapage Enterprise demo today.

 About the author